daysun/ORB-SLAM2/README.md

 ### Localization Mode
 This mode can be used when you have a good map of your working area.
 In this mode the Local Mapping and Loop Closing are deactivated.
 The system localizes the camera in the map (which is no longer updated), using relocalization if needed.

-### Q&A
-1、"...compile error - usleep was not declared in this scope..."
-You can fix this by adding  "#include <unistd.h>" in corresponding files.

-2、The compile of this version of ORB-SLAM is requiring "octomap_ros", which can be obtained in "https://github.com/daysun/octomap_ros".